abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   active indicative, meaning to fail.
 - *solet* from *soleo, solere, solitus sum* is 3rd singular present active indicative, meaning to be accustomed.
-- **Struggled through last three pieces.**

-    Finally that having been reduced darkness withdrew as if an smoke or mist:
+    Finally that having been reduced darkness withdrew as if into smoke or mist:
-    Soon it was genuine day, the sun even shone forth, yet murky, as it is accustomed to be when it is an eclipse.
+    Soon genuine day, even the sun shone forth, yet murky, as it is accustomed to be when it is an eclipse.

 42. *Occursabant trepidantibus adhuc oculis mutata omnia altoque cinere, tamquam nive, obducta.*

-- *occursabant* from *occurso, occursare, occursavi, occursatus* is 3rd plural imperfect active indicative, meaning to mob. **This is confusing me.**
+- *occursabant* from *occurso, occursare, occursavi, occursatus* is 3rd plural imperfect active indicative, meaning to run forth to meet.
 - The book has *trepidantibus* (present participle from *trepido, trepidare, trepidavi, trepidatus*, meaning to tremble) as a hypallage, i.e. a modifier is syntactically linked to an item other than the one that it modifies